IntelliDataTeam/Randrew/README.md

 -Improved performance of checks <br/>

 <h2>Current Goals</h2>
+-Able to edit more than one file consecutively (currently will break if load another file) <br/>
 -Add the ability to upload the data right from the program <br/>
 ---Potentially dangerous as it could run a incorrect query <br/>
 ---Solution could be to let the user customize and see the query <br/>